Thank you for your kind support & loyalty throughout the years!! And thank you for visiting this, the original, website of Allison Crowe.

 "It takes a lot of self-confidence to tackle Aretha (Franklin)'s version of 'I Never Loved a Man...' but Allison does and nails it just as good as the Queen of Soul herself.
 Her piano playing is equally exquisite," says Bob Muller, curator of song covers at JoniMitchell.com "Treat yourself to one of the mightiest talents on the singer-songwriter scene today."

 David Powell, Welsh-based DVD & Audio tech writes: "I'm listening to 'Effortless' on (Crowe's) This Little Bird album with my Pro-Ject headphone amplifier turned up about a quarter more than on most modern records.
 It sounds fantastic because unlike most modern records it hasn't had the **** compressed out of it to raise the loudness."

 "Ever wonder what it would have been like to listen to a gifted singer/songwriter from Saskatchewan in a small, intimate hall before she became Joni Mitchell?
 Don't fret the missed opportunity.
 There's no need to turn back the clock.
 Check out Allison Crowe," forecast Robert Reid in The Record.

 "Allison has a special gift that is so very rare in musicians today.
 She is true to her mind, heart and spirit," says Ross Hocker, long-time public broadcaster with NPR affiliate WGTE.
 Hocker, whose musical taste embraces Thelonious Monk, Bela Bartok and Charles Gounod, calls Allison Crowe's live performance "the most honest, heartfelt, and directly intimate concert in my entire life."

-~ rock - gospel, jazz - grunge, classical - blues, folk - soul; a voice that unites genres and generations ~
+Canadiana - Rock - Folk - Jazz - Celtic - Soul / A voice that unites genres and generations

 CONTACT: Adrian du Plessis,